ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/rust.md

 [Rust](https://www.rust-lang.org/) is an open source programming language.

-## Introduction
+## Before you begin

-`Rust` is available for a variety of operating systems and Linux distributions and has multiple ways to install it.
+Rust is available for a variety of operating systems and Linux distributions and has multiple ways to install it.

-This article provides a quick solution to install `Rust` on an Arm Linux distribution.
+This article provides a quick solution to install Rust on an Arm Linux distribution.

 Confirm you are using an Arm machine by running: